JinxCodesAI/one/DEVELOPMENT.md

 ### Windows Setup Notes

 The project is fully compatible with Windows.
-The `justfile` uses cross-platform TypeScript scripts instead of bash to ensure compatibility.
+The `justfile` uses `proc-runner` for reliable cross-platform service orchestration.

 **Installation on Windows:**